dermotreynolds/old.dermotreynolds.github.io/_posts/2017-02-20-0-powershell_app-deploy.md

 date: 2017-02-20
 featured: true
 category: powershell
-tags: [powershell]
+tags: [azure, powershell, v1]

 ---
 You can set up Continuous Deployment by connecting an App Service directly to a source code repository.

-Below is a Powershell script that spins up an App Service environment and connects it to a Git Repository.
+Below is a Powershell script that spins up an App Service and connects it to a Git Repository.

 It also swaps the deployment slot to make the app live.